dorianfong98/ip/docs/README.md

 ---

 ## FAQs
 **Q:** Why does the `schedule` command not work?
-Why doesn't it return the task that falls on the date I'm searching for
+Why doesn't it return the task that falls on the date I'm searching for?

 **A:** Check that for the task in question, you had inputted the date in the required format of `YYYY-MM-DD`, after the `/at` identifier for `event` command and `/by` for `deadline` command.
 If successful, the input date in the